 Traits in Common The Truth About Trust

 How are friendship and loyalty related Trustworthy people know the importance of

 to trust? trust and make sure they embody it in

-ONLY MIN
+ONLY MINIT.

-- IEW Whom do you truston
+- IEW Whom do you trustoo

 How are friendship and loyalty related to trust?
 Whom do you truston

-1 1 1 1 1 1 1 1 1 1 Can others trust you?
+Can others trust you?
 Why or why not?

-E Caba TO TO THE PARTY OF
+LA E Cabas To the state of th

 3C1100 Ī

-E P Da Why is a important to trust one another?
+Pa Da Why is important to trust one another?

-EEL

-2
+EE

+W. C.

-3/1/3 ®
+3 ®

-8 When might you need to betray a friend's trust?
+When might you need betray a friend's trust?

-0

 "You may be deceived if you trust too S

-"You may be deceived if you trust too much, but you will live in trust if you don't trust enough." - Room Marian IIIIE
+"You may be deceived if you trust too much, but you will live in timent if you don't trust enough."

-- FRANK MARE A03 7
+- FO ME

-In Practice OINIO
+In Department TNIAG

-For each example of nontrustworthy behavior, co ome up with a trustworthy solution.
+In Practice For each example of nontrustworthy behavior, co

-You lie to your parents.
+, one up with a trustworthy solution.

 You fail to return your library books

-You break a promise to a friend
+, ,

-You're caught gossiping behind someone e's back
+e's back

 You let a friend copy your homework

-ð
+Someone else is blamed for your mistake e

 Are You Fair?
 Do you let everyone have a turn before again? you go Do you follow the rules?
-NOT SUBMIT Do you let everyone have a turn before again?
+MOTSUBMIT Do you let everyone have a turn before again?
 Do you follow the rules?
-Do you listen to both sills of the story friends are arguing?
-Are you careful to judge people before. if your Are you careful to judge people before to know then? ore you People who the fair make it a point to e everyone has the same chance to achie "It is not fair to ask of others what you are no Cilling to do yourself." - ELEANSE ROOSEVELT ebooks Making Effort You Make the Cas Sometimes it can be difficult to be fair.
-Think about the you can Read the following scent to sand determine whether the tuations are concentrate on fairness fair or unfair. at schoolat school Everyone goes again.
-That is Light the computer - not allowing your sister to play.
-That is You see your classmate cheating on a at home You see your classmate cheating on a test.
+Do you listen to both sills of the story if friends are arguing?
+Are you careful real to judge people before if your Sons Are you careful resto judge people before get to know then? ore you People who carried fair make it a point to eneveryone had the same chance to achieve "It is to fair to ask of others what you are no colling to do yourself." - ELEAN E ve.
+Sometimes it can be difficult to be Read the following scens os and fair.
+Think about wyou can determine whether the relations are fair or unfair. at school Everyone goes again.
+That is Live before anyone goes again.
+That is at home You see your classmate cheating on a test.
 That is You give something to one of your friends, but not to another.
 That is in sports You and your friends don't let anyone else sit at your table.
 That is You clean up the mess you made.
 That is